Definition of trammel in English:

 - Wannabe ‘Americans’ had come to the New World to escape the trammels of established churches and feudalism which disfigured early modern Europe.

-2 (also trammel net) a set-net consisting of three layers of netting, designed so that a fish entering through one of the large-meshed outer sections will push part of the finer-meshed central section through the large meshes on the further side, forming a pocket in which the fish is trapped.
+2 (also trammel net) A set-net consisting of three layers of netting, designed so that a fish entering through one of the large-meshed outer sections will push part of the finer-meshed central section through the large meshes on the further side, forming a pocket in which the fish is trapped.

 [ early 18th century: so named because the motion of the beam is 'restricted' by the grooves]

 verb (trammels, trammeling, trammeled ; British trammels, trammelling, trammelled)[with object] Back to top

-deprive of freedom of action: those less trammeled by convention than himself
+Deprive of freedom of action: those less trammeled by convention than himself

 - No Scottish Labour leader would dream of letting himself be trammelled by the kind of political constraints that hobbled Louis XIV.

 - The lack of evidence also trammelled the inquiry into the most serious allegations, those involving collusion between the British authorities and loyalist paramilitaries.